Haley Stevens: 2026 U.S. Senate election

-In April 2025, Stevens announced that she would run in the 2026 United States Senate election in Michigan, being vacated by the retiring incumbent Gary Peters.
-It was reported by multiple media outlets that her candidacy was backed by the Democratic Senate leadership, including Chuck Schumer and Kirsten Gillibrand, and the Democratic Senatorial Campaign Committee (DSCC).
+In April 2025, Stevens announced that she would run in the 2026 United States Senate election in Michigan for the seat being vacated by retiring incumbent Gary Peters.
+Multiple media outlets reported that her candidacy was backed by the Democratic Senate leadership, including Chuck Schumer and Kirsten Gillibrand, and the Democratic Senatorial Campaign Committee (DSCC).
+She was endorsed by Representative Jim Clyburn.
+She lost the nomination to Abdul El-Sayed in the state's Democratic primary.

 Political positions

 Stevens is a centrist Democrat.
-Stevens supported Democratic Senate minority leader Chuck Schumer's leadership after he backed a Republican-led stopgap funding bill in March 2025 to avoid a government shutdown, calling him "a great leader" who got Michigan investments through the CHIPS Act.
+She supported Democratic Senate minority leader Chuck Schumer's leadership after he backed a Republican-led stopgap funding bill in March 2025 to avoid a government shutdown, calling him "a great leader" who got Michigan billions of dollars in investments through the CHIPS and Science Act.